Top Patio Paver Pattern Trends for 2023 | Unilock

 15. Stretcher Bond Pattern

-The stretcher bond pattern, similar at first glance to the running bond paver pattern, creates a brick-like appearance by staggering each row by half the length of the paver.
+The stretcher bond pattern creates a brick-like appearance by staggering each row by half the length of the paver.
 Its straightforward installation process and minimalistic style make it an ideal choice for DIY enthusiasts and those who prefer a simpler design.
 Additionally, this pattern allows for customization with pavers of various sizes and colors, as well as incorporating other design elements, without detracting from the overall look of the patio.

 Stretcher Bond Pattern